matthieum5/CleanDataCourseProject/README.md

 # Clean Data Course Project

 The script run_analysis.R downloads and reads data txt files from the Human Activity Recognition dataset.
-Subject, Activity, and Measurement data are read in and then combined into single dataframes for both the training and test populations.The training and test dataframes are then combined into a single dataframe "allData"
+Subject, Activity, and Measurement data are read in and then combined into single dataframes for both the training and test populations.The training and test dataframes are then combined into a single dataframe "allData", subset to a dataframe "exData" containing only mean and std values, and then melted and recast to dataframe "meanData" to summarize mean values by subject and by activity.

 ## Create data directory and download data
 if(!file.exists("./data")){dir.create("./data")}